NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/Payloads-for-Responders.page.md

 *  They **should** consume and populate **all** address fields sent, into their system
 *  They **must** display *all* address fields sent by the Requester

+???
+NEED TO  INCLUDE SOMETHING ABOUT THE RESPONDER UPDATING THE LOCATION

 ### CarePlan Resource
-The CarePlan resource is used in a referral request to communicate the 999 AST triage outcome and any associated clinical information, based on the assessment performed by the Requester.
-The Responder will utilise the detail in this resource to summarise what the previous assessment ascertained about the patient, to be used in any subsequent consultation with the patient.
+The CarePlan resource is used in a Validation Request to communicate the 999 AST triage outcome and any associated clinical information, based on the assessment performed by the Requester.
+The Responder will utilise the detail in this resource to review what the previous assessment ascertained about the patient, and to inform any subsequent consultation with the patient.

-The CarePlan resource is used in the validation response to communicate to the Requester a summary of what was ascertained during the validation consultation.
+The CarePlan resource is used in the Validation Response to communicate to the Requester a summary of what was ascertained during the validation consultation.

-*CarePlan.status* is used to drive workflow on the Requesters system.
+????*CarePlan.status* is used to drive workflow on the Requesters system.
 This **must** be populated with the value ‘complete’ or 'active'.
 If a status is 'complete' the Requester will know there is no furthur action required.
 If the status is 'active' they will need to action the case following a validation.

 *careplan.activity* holds the assessment information, whether it be coded or free text.
 The *careplan.activity.outcomeCodeableConcept* is malleable enough to support the transmission of Pathways coded outcomes as well as clinical narrative.
 The element guidance for this resource below goes into the specific detail but, fundamentally, the Responder must include the following:
 *  The Pathways, Symptom Group (SG),  Symptom Discriminator (SD) and Disposition (DX) codes, along with the Pathways consultation summary, or